 2. General Education (48 units)

-9 units are satisfied by the following courses in the major: SBS 320 satisfies B5 Scientific Inquiry and Quantitative Reasoning; COMS 323 satisfies 3 units of upper division D1 Social Sciences; and COMS 356 or SOC 307 satisfies 3 units of upper division F Comparative Cultural Studies.
+Undergraduate students must complete 48 units of General Education as described in this Catalog.
+6 units are satisfied by the following courses in the major: SBS 320 satisfies B5 Scientific Inquiry and Quantitative Reasoning; and COMS 356 or SOC 307 satisfies 3 units of upper division F Comparative Cultural Studies.

 Total Units in the Major: 60

 General Education Units: 48

 Additional Units: 12